-Read more "CARE FOR CREATION BY JULIE PELLER PH.D"
+Read more "I hear their far-fetched claims… BY JULIE PELLER PH.D"

 C. S. Lewis has said that for every three books we read from our century, we should read one from an earlier century.
 This is not because other places and other periods of time do not have a lock on truth.
 Other centuries have many errors, but—and this is Lewis’s point!—they do not share the […]

 via Reading Joshua with the Early Church: Ten Quotes from the Patristics — Via Emmaus